 Sifu Och Wing Chun has and will always be a blessing to me.
 It’s not simply a school to learn how to defend yourself, for me it’s so much more.
 To elaborate in greater detail and analysis it’s a family that helps me when I’m struggling.
 It’s a support group to help me further grow as a martial artist however the training only took me so far and let’s be honest it wasn’t very far at all.
 I still had nervousness in fighting situations or even in confrontational situations.

-Growth in Wing Chun Kung Fu lakeland FlFirst note I am going to touch on is the benefits of the training I receive from Tampa Wing Chun and Lakeland Wing Chun with my martial arts growth.
-When I began a little over a year ago I was nervous when entering a physical confrontation, however from the moment I joined (Like literally Day One) I was put into wrist vs wrist.
+First note I am going to touch on is the benefits of the training I receive from Tampa Wing Chun and Lakeland Wing Chun with my martial arts growth.
+When I began a little over a year ago I was nervous when entering a physical confrontation.
+However from the moment I joined (Like literally Day One) I was put into wrist vs wrist.
 This automatic exposure with the accommodations of the further advanced students I could not only overcome the fear but also conquer it.
 Now I love sparring and wrist vs wrist.
+As well as the Wing Chun Test which can be intense and satisifying.

 As a result when situations outside in my daily life seem to be escalating I don’t worry, I am able to keep a level head.
 This allows for proper understanding of my surroundings and better problem solving analysis.
 Sifu Och wing chun also gives realistic defense training.
 Whereas in other schools I have found what felt like rigid motions that are supposed to at some point just become natural.
 Sifu Och Wing Chun has offered close quartered and naturally fast movements that take your body no time to understand and implement.
 It may take years to perfect or tweak to get it in the state you most desire.
 But in the beginning, you already see significant differences.

 Second I also found a school that talks to each other.
-Where older, more intimidating students walk up to the newbies and say hello.Give praise while also offering helpful criticism instead of sink or swim.
+Not just when doing a Wing Chun Test but throughout the year.
+Older and more intimidating students walk up to the newbies and say hello.
+Give praise while also offering helpful criticism instead of sink or swim.
 It’s a place where I feel at home, not judged and where only growth is possible.
 Growth of the self, growth of the heart, and growth of body and mind.
 Nowhere I have crossed paths with has ever come within striking range of what is offered.

 All of what I wrote hopefully explains why I love what I do at Sifu Och Wing Chun, why I drive 2 and a half hours for private lessons, tests, classes, and get together, and dream of one day offering a place of Sifu Och Wing Chun where I end up when I become Sifu.

 The form, or kata, is present in almost every possible martial art.
 Each art will, however, vary in how much emphasis and time it spends working on these forms.
 Some martial arts incorporate them, but do not place much emphasis on perfecting them; while others will spend a great deal of their time working on mastering all their forms.
-Either way, forms are an essential part of martial arts – yet an often underappreciated one.
+Either way, forms are an essential part of martial arts – yet an often under-appreciated one.
 We will explain Importance of Martial Art Forms here.

-Kata” is a Japanese word that literally translates into “form” in English.
+What is a Kata or Form?
+“Kata” is a Japanese word that literally translates into “form” in English.
 At its core a form is simply a sequence of martial art techniques, or one side of a choreographed fight.
 The main goal of a form is to preserve and drill techniques for new and future generations of practitioners.
 The idea is that you learn a multitude of skills while executing your art’s blocks and strikes.
 These blocks and strikes then become your muscle memory and are much easier to execute in a sparring or fighting scenario.

 Present day forms are often used in demonstrations and competitions.
 For competitions, judges will score on a ten point scale that is usually given after all competitors have demonstrated their form.
 That way they can compare competitors against each other and score them accordingly.
 In days past, forms were used as military drills or as a sign of defiance towards the government.
-The forms were sometimes used with weapons and empty hand to drill fighting techniques in soldiers.
-While in other areas, the form was done after a long day of enslavement to show slave drivers that they could not break their spirit.

 What skills do we gain from forms?